Christ in the House of Martha and Mary(Christus in het huis van Martha en Maria)

 |science & philosophy||

-Nov 23, Blaise Pascal, scientist and philosopher, underwent a mystical experience.
-He abandoned his scientific work and devoted himself to philosophy and theology.
+On November 23 Blaise Pascal, scientist and philosopher, undergoes a mystical experience.
+He abandons his scientific work and devotes himself to philosophy and theology.
 His two most famous works date from this period: the Lettres provinciales and the Pensées.
 He entered a hermitage at Port-Royal des Champs and never again published in his own name.
 He came up with the idea that believing in God is safer than not believing because it might gain one eternal life.
 He was a Jansenist, and rejected free will in favor of predestination.

 De Circuli Magnitudine Inventa by Dutch mathematician-astronomer-physicist Christiaan Huygens, 25, attracts widespread attention.